ministryofjustice/cloud-platform-infrastructure/runbook/Custom-Alerts.md

 ```
 $ journalctl -u kubelet
 ```
-If all else fails, you can terminte the node from the AWS console and let autoscaling group bring up a new one.
+If all else fails, you can terminate the node from the AWS console and let autoscaling group bring up a new one.
 However, this will most likely cause any information of why the node failed to be deleted with the node.

 Related Alert: ``K8SManyNodesNotReady``